Frequently Asked Questions (FAQs)

 How long should it take to complete the degree program?

-The program requires 2 years (five semesters) to complete.
+The program requires two years (five semesters) to complete

 How much does the program cost?

-Financial Aid: Student may apply online or meet with a Financial Aid representative on any campus.
+- Students may apply for financial aid or meet with a financial aid representative on any campus.

 How much do pharmacy technicians make?